5rq/Example-Selfbot/README.md

 ---

+# FAQ
+Simple questions for the slower people.

+### Replit
+How can I use it on replit?! well you can head over to the replit branch [here](https://github.com/5rq/Example-Selfbot/tree/replit)

+---

 # WARNING
 Discord selfbots are against [Discord's guidelines](https://discord.com/guidelines), and I take no responsibility if you get your account terminated.